meshcloud/meshcloud-docs/docs/administration.building-blocks.md

 In the Admin Area, click on the "Building Block" item in the sidebar under "Platforms".
 On this page, click "Create new Definition".
 A wizard opens that guides you through the creation of the entire Building Block.

+> While our current support covers Terraform up to version 1.5.5, we're actively investigating the possibility of extending our support to upcoming Terraform versions.
+We're excited to share that we're also exploring the potential support for openTF.
+This initiative seeks to provide an open-source alternative to the official HashiCorp Terraform provider.

 ### General Building Block Definition Information

 On the first page, you simply have to put in: